bvenkatakarthik/bvenkatakarthik.github.io/menu/about.md

 **I keep thinking: Am I missing something simple?**

-I am grateful to people who have substantially contributed to improve human understanding of **THE WORLD**.
+I am grateful to the people who have substantially contributed to improve human understanding of **THE WORLD**.